Cycling in Detroit

-Detroit is a popular city for cycling.
-It is flat with an extensive road network with a number of recreational and competitive opportunities and is, according to cycling advocate David Byrne, one of the top eight biking cities in the world.
+Detroit is flat with an extensive road network and a number of recreational and competitive opportunities for cycling.
 The city has invested in greenways and bike lanes and other bicycle-friendly infrastructure.
 Bike rental is available from the riverfront and tours of the city's architecture can be booked.

-The city has a strong cycling heritage, and first embraced cycling during the "golden age" of the 1890s.
+The city has a cycling heritage, and first embraced cycling during the "golden age" of the 1890s.

 Infrastructure

 On-road Infrastructure

-Detroit is an excellent city for cycling with flat terrain and an extensive but often virtually traffic free road network; according to David Byrne it is one of the top eight biking cities in the world.
-The city has invested in greenways and bike lanes and has a number of plans to further develop the cycling infrastructure.

-The city of Detroit installed its first bike lanes along portions of Atwater Street as part of the Renaissance Center redesign of 2002/2003.
+Detroit has a flat terrain and has a number of plans to further develop the cycling infrastructure.
+It installed its first bike lanes along portions of Atwater Street as part of the Renaissance Center redesign of 2002/2003.
 The Atwater plans were never fully realized.

 As of early 2012, there are over 43 miles of bike lanes in Detroit, including 6 miles on Belle Isle Park and about 20 miles throughout Southwest Detroit; there are also in-park shared-use paths at Rouge Park, Palmer Park, Patton Park and throughout the city parks in the Lafayette-Elmwood neighborhoods.
 The Dequindre Cut, a major greenway designed for cycling, links to the Detroit International Riverfront which also allows cycling along the waterfront.
 Portions of the Conner Creek Greenway on Detroit's east side are also completed.

 Though still in the early planning stages, United States Bicycle Routes 25, 30, and 36 provide connection through Detroit.

 The 'Detroit Non-Motorized Master Plan' calls for 400 miles of bike lanes primarily through road diets.
 The plan's implementation was started in summer 2009 with initial projects completed in 2010.

 The Detroit Health and Wellness Promotion Department (DHWP) is leading the effort to educate the community and elected officials on the value of Complete streets.
 Groups are working to bring a Complete Streets ordinance before the Detroit City Council by summer 2012.

 The Adventure Cycling Association together with Michigan Trails, Greenways Alliance and the Michigan Historic Trails Commission has developed a new 400-mile spur through Detroit to the existing 2,100-mile 'Underground Railroad Bicycle Route' which follows historic Underground Railroad sites from Mobile, Alabama to Owen Sound, Ontario in Canada.
 The tour map from Oberlin, Ohio to Marine City, Michigan via Detroit is completed.
 A shorter route just within Detroit has been developed and a brochure is planned.